SenseLogic/CODA/README.md

 *   Don't use standard comments for empty sections.

-*   Align multiple lines comments with the surrounding statements, and write them as sentences.
+*   Align multiple lines comments with the surrounding statements, start them with an uppercase character and end them with a period.

     ```cs
     /*
-        A long explanation which is so long that it will have to be
+        A long explanation which must be written
-        be split on several lines.
+        on several lines.
     */

     ...
     ```

-*   Align single line comments with the surrounding statements, and write them as sentences.
+*   Align single line comments with the surrounding statements, start them with an uppercase character and end them with a period.

     ```cs
-    // A short explanation on a single line.
+    // A short explanation which can be written on a single line.

     ...
     ```

-*   Put end of line comments exactly four spaces after the statement, and start them in lowercase.
+*   Put end of line comments exactly four spaces after the statement, and start them with lowercase character.

     ```cs
     DoSomethingWeird();    // a short explanation